ktru7823/graph-traversal/README.md

 vertexId vertexId\
 vertexId vertexId

-Input explanation:
+Input explanation:\
-First define the graph by defining "n" vertices and "m" edges.
-Then a list of edges (defined by the vertices on each side), with their associated weight.
+First define the graph by defining "n" vertices and "m" edges.\
+This is a list of edges (defined by the vertices on each side) in the graph, with their associated weight.\
 Then provide a list of size "q".
-This is a list of pairs of vertices to apply the algorithm to.
+This is a list of pairs of vertices to apply the algorithm to.\
 An example of valid input is provided in "graphSimple.in".

-Output: For each pair of vertices to test in order, 0 (no path exists) or 1 (a path exists).
+Output: For each pair of vertices to test in order, output 0 (no path exists) or 1 (a path exists).

 2. This is a variant of the Minimum Spanning Tree (MST) problem with an additional requirement: specified edges that must be included in the final tree.
 Prim's algorithm is used for the implementation of this solution.